wabbajack-tools/mod-lists/Keizaal/readme.md

 3. **Mods must have decent longevity.** This modlist wants to be somewhat relevant, in theory, forever.
 4. **Stability is the most important thing.** This rule basically supersedes all the above.
 If a mod introduces major stability concerns it will be quickly cut.

-You can see a brief description of all the mods included on my [Modpicker page](https://modpicker.com/skyrimse/mod-lists/5547/details).

 ## Setup and Information

 A premium Nexus account is required to run Wabbajack.

-This modlist takes up 37GB of harddrive space and will take an hour or so depending on your internet speed.
+This modlist takes up 95GB of harddrive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.

 Install the latest version of Wabbajack from the #builds channel in the [Wabbajack Discord](https://discordapp.com/invite/wabbajack).